-O. Business Related Travel or Conferences
+P. Business-Related Travel or Conferences

 If an intern is invited to travel or attend a conference as part of their job assignment, it will be the federal agencies' responsibility to pay registration fees, travel and per-diem costs.
 However, your supervisor can request a travel advance for you from HNIP.
-A Travel Request Form will need to be submitted by your supervisor two weeks prior to your travel and email it to hacutravel@hacu.net.
+A Travel Request Form will need to be submitted by your supervisor two weeks prior to your travel.
 Please refer your supervisor to the Supervisor/Liaison Handbook or have them contact their HNIP Internship Program Liaison.